OpenHarmony: Development

-File path/root folder for the file system uses ">" instead of traditional "/" in Unix/Linux/Unix-like and "\" on Windows with its DLL (Dynamic-link library) system.
+File path/root folder for the file system uses both > and traditional / similar in Unix/Linux/Unix-like unlike \ on Windows with its DLL (Dynamic-link library) system.

 Access token manager is an essential component in OpenHarmony-based distributed operating systems, responsible for unified app permission management based on access tokens.
 Access tokens serve as identifiers for apps, containing information such as app ID, user ID, app privilege level (APL), and app permissions.
 By default, apps can access limited system resources.
 ATM ensures controlled access to sensitive functionalities which combines both RBAC and CBAC models as a hybrid ACL model.

-OpenHarmony kernel abstract layer employs the third-party musl libc library and native APIs, providing support for the Portable Operating System Interface (POSIX) for Linux syscalls within the Linux kernel side and LiteOS kernel that is the inherent part of the original LiteOS design in POSIX API compatibility within multi-kernel Kernel Abstract Layer architecture.
-Developers and vendors can create components and applications that work on the kernel based on POSIX standards.
+OpenHarmony kernel abstract layer employs the third-party musl libc library and native APIs, providing support for the Portable Operating System Interface (POSIX-y) for Linux syscalls within the Linux kernel side and LiteOS kernel that is the inherent part of the original LiteOS design in POSIX API compatibility within multi-kernel Kernel Abstract Layer architecture.
+Developers and vendors can create components and applications that work on the kernel based on POSIX standards in the POSIX-like environment.

 OpenHarmony NDK is a toolset that enables developers to incorporate C and C++ code into their applications.
 Specifically, in the case of OpenHarmony, the NDK serves as a bridge between the native world (C/C++) and the OpenHarmony ecosystem.

-This NAPI method is a vital importance of open source community of individual developers, companies and non-profit organisations of stakeholders in manufacturers creating third party libraries for interoperability and compatibility on the operating system native open source and commercial applications development from third-party developers between southbound and northbound interface development of richer APIs, e.g. third party Node.js, Simple DirectMedia Layer, Qt framework, LLVM compiler, FFmpeg etc.
+This NAPI method is an important open source community of individual developers, companies and non-profit organisations of stakeholders in manufacturers creating third party libraries for interoperability and compatibility on the operating system native open source and commercial applications development from third-party developers between southbound and northbound interface development of richer APIs, e.g. third party Node.js, Simple DirectMedia Layer, Qt framework, LLVM compiler, FFmpeg etc.